Brunalu28/Brunalu28/README.md

-### Olá, tudo bem?
-Eu sou a Luiza Bruna! 👋
+### Hello how are you?
+I'm Luiza Bruna! 👋

-## Sobre mim 👩‍💻
+<h2 align="auto"> About me 👩‍💻 </h2>

-- Formada no curso Técnico em Informática pelo IFPB
+- Graduated in the Computer Technician course at IFPB
-- Cursando Engenharia de Computação no IFPB
+- Studying Computer Engineering at IFPB

 <div align="center">
   <a href="https://github.com/Brunalu28">